Andyyh2005/DataIngestionToHANA/README.md

 $.setPortCallback("input",onInput);
 ```
-- "Terminal" operator: we will use it to send a signal indicating an unexpected error occured to the downstream operator.
+- "Terminal" operator: We will use it to send a signal indicating an unexpected error occured to the downstream operator.
-- Message Operator labeled as "Simulate Error" receieves message from HANA Client and forward it to downstream opeator.
+- Message Operator labeled as "Simulate Error": It receieves message from HANA Client and forward it to downstream opeator.
 It also has a debug port used for receieving a terminal signal.
 After receieve the signal, the graph will be dead if it receieves a subsequent incoming message from HANA Client.
 Its code is as below:

 ```
 var terminate = false;